I Hate Being Alone: How To Be More Comfortable Spending Time By Yourself

 If you feel like you don’t know yourself very well, it could be that you simply haven’t taken the time to do so yet.
 Perhaps you’ve had a packed schedule because of work, education, or caring for family, or maybe you’ve gotten to know yourself more in the context of a close romantic relationship or friendship than you have alone.
 Regardless of the reason, you might feel odd at the prospect of spending time with just you.
 However, approaching the situation with nonjudgmental curiosity and an open mind—just as you would if you were getting to know a new friend—can be helpful.

-In more severe cases, an experience like one of these could later manifest as an anxiety disorder that makes even the prospect of being alone trigger distress or panic.
+In more severe cases, an experience like one of these could later manifest as an anxiety disorder or another mental illness that makes even the prospect of being alone trigger distress or panic.
 Autophobia, for instance, is a disorder where a person may feel extreme anxiety when alone or even when considering the possibility of being alone.
 One symptom of post-traumatic stress disorder (PTSD) could be a fear of being alone too, especially if the inciting trauma happened when a person was by themselves.
-Separation anxiety disorder in relation to any attachment figure could also be a possibility for those with clinical fears of being alone.
-For mental health conditions like these, speaking with a therapist or counselor is usually recommended.
+People with mental health conditions may often fear loneliness or being abandoned.

 Unfamiliarity